BDC Hamburger Icon

 2. Hire the right people for your in-house marketing team.

-Hiring the right people for your in-house marketing team is critical.
-They should have marketing skills and experience, but what else do you need to look for?
+Recruiting new employees with the right skill sets is crucial.
+Your in-house marketing team members must have marketing skills and experience, but what else should you look for?
+Consider the following:

-• An understanding of revenue growth.
-During the hiring process, ask potential marketing team members if they’re revenue-driven.
+• An understanding of revenue growth: During the hiring process, ask potential marketing team members if they’re revenue-driven.
 If they say they are, ask them to give you an example.
-Your potential hire should be able to explain to you how revenue growth works and how to track growth over time.
+Your potential hire should be able to explain how revenue growth works and how to track growth over time.

-• An understanding of target markets.
-Ask potential hires if they understand how to target personalized markets.
-Being able to pinpoint your brand’s target market – the specific group of people your business caters to – is crucial.
-When they understand your target market, they can create content and messages that speak specifically to your customers.
+• An understanding of target markets: Ask potential hires if they understand how to target personalized markets.
+Being able to pinpoint your brand’s target market — the specific group of people your business caters to — is crucial.
+When they understand your target market, marketing team members can create content and messages that speak specifically to your customers.

-• Experience in various markets and channels.
-Potential hires should also have experience working in various markets and platforms.
-Ask them if they have experience with monitoring social media ads, email marketing and SEO.
+• Experience in various markets and channels: Potential hires should have experience working in various markets and platforms.
+Ask them if they have experience with social media ads, email marketing and text message marketing.

-• Experience with marketing specialties.
-Your marketing team should include members with specialties, including people who understand how to research and implement SEO keywords.
+• Experience with marketing specialties: Your marketing team should include members with specialties, including people who understand how to research and implement SEO keywords.
 However, your team as a whole should understand how each marketing piece fits into the bigger picture.
 For example, social media marketers should understand how SEO improves ranking, views and revenue.
-And digital marketing experts should be familiar with traditional marketing strategies.
+Digital marketing experts should also be familiar with traditional marketing strategies.

 TipBottom line

-It’s wise to keep your in-house marketing team exclusive.
-Don’t let them move around to other facets of your business.
-Their focus should be on measuring and improving your marketing ROI.
+It's wise to keep your in-house marketing team exclusive.
+Don't have them work in other facets of your business.
+Their focus should be on measuring and improving your marketing return on investment (ROI).

 3. Ensure adequate training time for your in-house marketing team.